ohyubin3/employeeUpdator/README.md

 This is a "Employee Manager".
-It allows you to view and also add employees, roles, and departments as you like to name them.
+It allows you to view and also add employees, roles, and departments as you like to name them. <br>
-It also will allow to update the employees role as changes happen.
+It also will allow to update the employees role as changes happen. <br>
+You can run this app by typing "node index.js" in your terminal.

 Please refer to <a href="https://drive.google.com/file/d/1_r06NBvAz2pY5t-uCWThvgw6xYDb131d/view">this</a> video for the use.